Murali-group/PathLinker/README.md

   receptor to any transcription factor.
 This step uses a novel modification of Yen's algorithm which allows fast computation for very large *k* values, e.g., 10,000.
-PathLinker ranks each interaction in the network by the index of the first path in which ut appears.
+PathLinker ranks each interaction in the network by the index of the first path in which it appears.

 See the publications referenced above for a formal description of the method.